[?] Subscribe To This Site

 How Does Fish Oil "Thin" the Blood?

-Eating fatty fish literally changes the shape of blood platelets so they can't lock together to form unwanted blood clots, researchers have found.
+Many studies on fish oil and heart disease have demonstrated that eating fatty fish literally changes the shape of blood platelets so they can't lock together to form unwanted blood clots.

 In this state they are called "activated" or "sticky", ready and able to clump together to form blood clots.